Documentation

 Managing routes

-You can manage if you want to include product, navigation, apps and/or routes containing your specific term in your sitemap or not.
-To do that, check the following instructions.
+You can manage whether to include products, navigation, apps, and/or routes containing a specific term in your sitemap.
+To do that, follow the instructions below:

 2. Go to Account settings > Apps > My apps and search for Sitemap app.

-3. Enable or disable product, navigation, apps, or routes containing your specific term based on your scenario.
+3. Enable or disable products, navigation, apps, or routes containing a specific term for your scenario.

 Enabling custom routes

-If you have custom pages configured in a routes.json file and want them to be included in your store's sitemap, add isSitemapEntry=true as a prop of the routes you want to include in the sitemap.
-Take the following example:
+If you have custom pages configured in a routes.json file and want them to be included in the store sitemap, add isSitemapEntry=true as a prop of the routes you want to include in the sitemap.
+Example:

 _10